 ALCOHOL.
 Sorry boozehounds.
 This needs to be avoided in the form of both alcoholic beverages as well as fermented foods such as rotten fruit (you can feed fermented vegetables, but make sure they are fermented in water and not wine).
 Symptoms of alcohol consumption in dogs include lethargy, vomiting, liver failure and even death.
 Much like humans, really.

 Finally, COOKED BONES!
 Please don’t ever feed your dog cooked bones.
 They can splinter and get stuck in the throat or digestive tract and must never be fed.
 Do feed raw bones (you can read about why I recommend this here).

 This isn’t an exhaustive list and some dogs will have food sensitivities that others don’t, but it’s a start.
 If you suspect your dog may be reacting to something in their diet or you’d like to learn more about suitable food choices for them, let’s talk!
-In a nutrition consultation we will look at these topics and many more.
-I am very happy to tailor consultations to particular areas of interest or specific issues.

 - Schultze K (2003) Natural Nutrition for Dogs and Cats: The Ultimate Diet.
 Hay House.
 USA.